opendcs/opendcs/docs/source/dev-docs.rst

 Overview
 ========

-The purpose of this document is to describes how different technologies are used for OpenDCS development.
+The purpose of this document is to describe how different technologies are used for OpenDCS development.
 Extra attention is given to testing and using OpenDCS within containers.